Data Processing Agreement - Aug 2019

 4. OBLIGATIONS OF PROCESSOR

 - Security.
-Processor shall take the appropriate technical and organizational measures to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data, described under Appendix 2 to the Standard Contractual Clauses.
+Processor shall take the appropriate technical and organizational measures to protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data, described under Appendix 2 to the Standard Contractual Clauses.
 Such measures include, but are not be limited to:

 - the prevention of unauthorized persons from gaining access to Personal Data Processing systems (physical access control),